jxs1211/ktt/README.md

 - sync validated ai model providers to chat input's model options

-Let's combine the two components @ContentErrorPane.vue and @CliBar.vue together, here is the thing:
+Let's combine the two components @ContentErrorPane.vue and @CliBar.vue together, and implement an amazing functionality step by step here is the thing:
-- when I click btn debugWithAI, the @CliBar.vue will popup from bottom to the half height of the tab pane
+- when I click btn debugWithAI, the @CliBar.vue will popup from bottom to the half height of the tab pane, the data-table on it's top will shrink to half height
+- the session name is composed of `resource kind: resource name:session.address : session.port : session.cmds`
 - The clicked item's info will sent as init prompt to the chat box
 - After the response msg is received, there are 2 options(Copy and Apply) can be shown up at the top right of the msg box when the mouse is hoved on any place on the response msg box, I can copy it and paste to the right terminal to be executed.
 And I can also click Apply btn to execute the command in the response box in the right terminal
 - The popuped CliBar is draggable, and can be closed by clicking the close button on the top right of the CliBar, and when it's displayed, the data-table in @ContentErrorPane.vue is also visible(include the pagination on the bottom right), I can opreate it normally